nguyenhongphat0/mini_quiz_creator/README.md

 ## Features

-### View Questions

-Users can access a vast collection of GMAT practice questions on this app by navigating through various categories and sub-categories.
-Each question is presented in a clear and easy-to-read format, making it easy for users to understand the question and attempt it.

-### Different Question Types
+### Create GMAT Tests

-Mini Quiz Creator supports five different types of questions: Quantitative Comparison, Data Sufficiency, Problem Solving, Sentence Correction, and Critical Reasoning.
-Users can select the question type they want to practice and filter the questions based on their difficulty level.
+Users can create GMAT tests by selecting questions from the database.
+The app supports five different types of questions: Quantitative Comparison, Data Sufficiency, Problem Solving, Sentence Correction, and Critical Reasoning.
+Users can select the question type they want to include in their test and filter the questions based on their difficulty level.
+They can also set the time limit for the test and choose the number of questions to include.

-### Explanations

-For each question, the app provides a detailed explanation of the solution, helping users understand the concepts involved and learn from their mistakes.
-The explanations are provided in an easy-to-understand language and include step-by-step solutions.

-### Timing

-Mini Quiz Creator also includes a timer feature, allowing users to time their attempts and track their progress.
-Users can set the time limit for each question or practice set and try to complete it within the specified time.
-This feature helps users manage their time effectively during the GMAT exam and improve their speed and accuracy.

-### Material You
+### View Submissions

-The app supports Material You design principles, allowing users to customize the app's appearance by choosing from a range of color schemes and themes.
-Users can select a primary color and the app will generate a color palette based on that color, providing a unique and personalized experience.
+Users can view their test submissions and check their scores.
+The app provides a detailed report of the user's performance, including the number of correct and incorrect answers and the time taken to complete the test.

 ## Usage